-Research activities in EucXylo revolve around four main themes: (1) Understanding the physiology of the plant and, in that context, the developing xylem, (2) formulating the best models to capture our understanding of the ecophysiology and xylogenesis, (3) integrating models in a simulation system which provides flexibility and harnesses the available computational power and (4) characterization of fully differentiated wood, as our main basis for comparison.
+Research activities in EucXylo revolve around four main themes: (1) Understanding how eucalypt trees grow, via a clearer view of their ecophysiology and, in that context, how they form their xylem, (2) formulating the best models to capture our understanding of the tree growth, ecophysiology and xylogenesis, (3) integrating models in a simulation system which provides flexibility and harnesses the available computational power and (4) characterization of fully differentiated wood, as our main basis for comparison.
 The research will involve an ongoing cycle of experimentation and model formulation.

 Wood properties in eucalypts change very quickly in response to changes in environmental conditions.
-We will be making extensive use of high precision monitoring equipment in concert with detailed wood and cambial sampling techniques to get the bottom of what drives these fascinating responses.
+We make use of high-precision monitoring equipment in concert with detailed wood and cambial sampling techniques to get the bottom of what drives these fascinating responses.
 All of the xylogenesis responses which can be observed and quantified need to be seen and understood in the context of the whole plant.
-For this reason, a range of research projects will be developed to better understand (and ultimately model) a wide range of ecophysiological processes and phenomena.
+Several of our research projects are geared to better understand (and ultimately model) a wide range of ecophysiological processes and phenomena and how these feed back to wood property variation in eucalypts.

 We’re in the lucky position to have quick and easy access to a Nano- and Micro-CT scanner in our building!
 We will be working with the CT-scanner team to see if we can use our CT scanner (we wish we had a synchrotron!) to build on work like that recently published by Earles et al. (2018) to see what kind of detail, at or below cell level, we might be able to see in the cambial zone of fully intact plant stems.